hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

-Given that you know a little about Bayesian networks, you're surely aware that the inference schemes on top of them can get quite complicated.[^3]
+Given that you know a little about Bayesian networks, you're surely aware that the inference schemes on top of them can get quite complicated.[^inference-complexity]

-[^3]: How complicated?
+[^inference-complexity]: How complicated?
 The last author on this paper&mdash;Gregory F. Cooper&mdash;proved that exact inference is NP-hard for general Bayesian networks.
 See: "*The computational complexity of probabilistic inference using bayesian belief networks*," [https://doi.org/10.1016/0004-3702(90)90060-D](https://doi.org/10.1016/0004-3702(90)90060-D)

 ## Interpreting the BRL pseudocode